 There is one trainee intake per year.
 If the initial submission of your application form is successful, you will be invited to a selection day, usually held on a Saturday a few weeks after the call for applications.
 This gives applicants an opportunity to find out more about the team and how it operates.
 It also gives the team a chance to get to know you better and to perform an initial assessment of your skills and motivation.
 Competences required by applicants include but are not limited to: teamwork, communication, fitness and moorland navigation.

 Following the selection day, successful applicants will be invited to start training with the team.
 In recent years, we have typically taken up to 8 trainees from around 25-30 initial expressions of interest.
 The team trains every Wednesday evening from 1900 to 2200.

 After attendance at 6 – 8 training sessions, if we think you show sufficient aptitude and you wish to continue, we’ll invite you to join as a Trainee Member.
 It often takes trainees around a year to becoming a “badged” Hill Party Member.
 This period includes the time to complete a training task book and to develop and demonstrate the necessary competences and experience of working as a team member.
 Towards the end of the training period, it will also include a period of time spent on the callout list as a Probationary Hill Party Member.

 Once sufficient training and experience has been gained, trainees are invited to do the Final Navigation Assessment.
 This is an assessment of each trainee’s micro-navigation, self-discipline and stamina and takes place over a winter’s night during poor conditions.

-To apply to the Team, please download the application form below and send it to the Training Officer at firstname.lastname@example.org.
+To apply to the Team, please download the application form below, complete and send it to the Training Officer at firstname.lastname@example.org.